bastings/nlp1-2017-projects/dep-parser/README.md

 The way **we** will use these algorithms is as follows.
 Let's say we have a sentence.
 Our model assigns **weights** to **all possible arcs** between the words in the sentence (more below about how we get these weights).
 This gives us a **complete graph** on all the words in the sentence, with **weighted arcs**.
 Then, we use one of the above algorithms to obtain the minimum-spanning tree in this complete graph.
 What we obtain is the predicted **dependency tree** for the sentence under consideration.

-The following image gives a good visual summary of the process.
+The following image gives a good visual summary of the process for the sentence *Kasey hugged Kim*:

 ![hug-MST](kasey-hugged-kim-MST.png)

 The dotted lines show the complete graph.
-(Each of these is assigned a weight) The solid lines the obtained minimum-spanning-tree.
-This gives use then the dependency parse
+Each of these is assigned a weight by our model.
+We then run the MST algorithm.
+The solid lines show the obtained minimum-spanning-tree.
+This gives use then the dependency parse:

 ![hug](kasey-hugged-kim.png)